muongi/kra-etims-woocommerce-integration/CONTRIBUTING.md

 ---

-Thank you for contributing to the KRA eTims WooCommerce Integration plugin!
+Thank you for contributing to the KRA eTims WooCommerce Plugin!
 Your contributions help make this plugin better for everyone.
 For API integration services, contact Rhenium Group Limited.